-I actually don't have a cast iron skillet so I improvised and used a baking dish instead and it still came out lovely.
-I added in my notes how to make this without a cast iron skillet.
+I actually don't have a cast iron skillet so I improvised and used a baking dish instead, which still came out lovely.
+I added in my notes how to make this without a cast iron skillet in the recipe below.
 I also suggest using the full 1/2 cup of sugar instead of the 1/4 because I felt that the custard layer was a little better with the extra sweetness.
-I also substituted all-purpose gluten-free flour and it worked like a charm!
+I've also found that, after making this recipe several times, that the chives can be optional.
+I substituted the all-purpose gluten-free flour as well and it works like a charm!

 This recipe is one that I'll be making again and again and most likely will become my staple cornbread recipe.
 Make it!
 Now!!

 Skillet Cornbread with Chives and Brown Butter

 Slightly adapted from Soup Swap by Kathy Gunst